squeaky-ai/api/README.md

 ### Requirements
 - Ruby 3.0.0
 - Postgres 12.x
-- Or, Docker and docker-compose
+- Redis 5.x
+- ElasticSearch 7.x

 In order to send mail through the API, you will need AWS credentials located at ~/.aws, @lemonjs can create you some if you need them.